 XVI.
 Laplace transforms, the Heaviside function and the Dirac distribution

-XVI.
+XVII.
 Difference equations: linear and homogenous difference equations, first order difference equations, difference calculus, non-homogenous difference equations